CalumMcM/CalumMcM.github.io/README.md

-# PackWithoutLack -- JAVASCRIPt-IMPLEMENTATION BRANCH
+# PackWithoutLack -- JAVASCRIPT-IMPLEMENTATION BRANCH

 __The purpose of this branch is to turn PackWithoutLack.py into an API which will be called from a javascript file which is acting as a pretty front-end for the user to interact with. :)__